primaryodors/primarydock/README.md

 - Does not require CMake, but can be built on any recent *nix system using make, g++, and the C++14 Standard Library;
 - Interatomic parameters stored in flat text files that can be edited without recompiling the application.

-To Use primarydock, please first clone the repository, then execute the following command:
+To Use PrimaryDock, please first clone the repository, then execute the following command:

 ```
 make primarydock